MicrosoftDocs/dynamics-365-project-operations/articles/approvals/recall-cancel.md

 ## Changes to time entry records

-The following illustration shows the changes that occur for approved time entries when they are recalled.
+The following illustration shows the changes that occur for approved time entries and the corresponding approval records when they are recalled.

 ![Time Entry state transitions.](media/TimeEntryStateTransitions.png)

 ## Changes to expense and material usage entry records

-The following illustration shows the changes that occur for approved expense and material usage entries when they are recalled.
+The following illustration shows the changes that occur for approved expense and material usage entries and the corresponding approval records when they are recalled.

 ![Expense Entry state transitions.](media/ExpenseEntryStateTransitions.png)